den0620/riwo/README.md

 ## Possible known issues

-There may be some inefficient eventListeners
+There may be some inefficient eventListeners (tho i removed per-window ones)

 Menu opens with single RMB click and NOT hold because I found it simpler

 SVG cursors are not centered and may be junky

+Testing needed